Henno Althoff

-Henno Althoff (born September 16, 1960 in Lippstadt, West Germany) is a German record producer, recording engineer and studio owner, best known for his association with Australian fingerstyle guitarist Tommy Emmanuel.
+Henno Althoff (born September 16, 1960) is a German record producer, recording engineer and studio owner, best known for his association with Australian fingerstyle guitarist Tommy Emmanuel.

 Biography

 Althoff, a long-time Chet Atkins admirer, specializes in the recording of guitar music.
 It was at a Chet Atkins Appreciation Society convention in Nashville in the 1990s where he met Emmanuel for the first time.
 After Emmanuel had moved to Europe, Althoff played a key role in getting him started there, he aided in organizing concerts.

 Later, Althoff produced Emmanuel's collaboration with guitarist Jim Nichols titled Chet Lag (re-issued as Happy Hour) and recorded several more of the Australian's work.
 Emmanuel dedicated his composition Sanitarium Shuffle to him, referring to Althoff's Lippstadt home as his sanitarium.

 Apart from Emmanuel, he has worked with artists such as Jerry Donahue, Doug Morter, Ray Jackson, Clive Bunker, Rick Kemp, Joscho Stephan, Richard Smith and Gareth Pearson among others.